jaimeeee/SwiftyArtNet/README.md

 # SwiftyArtNet

-Simple library to create an Art-Net node and receive DMX messages throught WiFi.
+Simple framework to create an Art-Net node and receive DMX messages throught WiFi.

 ## How To Use